ginnygu/project_1/README.md

 ### Opportunities for Further Growth

 While the game works from the beginning to the end.
-There are different conditions that can be added to make the game harder
+There are different conditions that can be added to make the game harder.
+Also putting a high score section to the end of the game.